Did you know?

 Everyday products such as perfume, skin lotion, hair spray, deodorant, household cleaners and lawn pesticides are a top source of air pollution, as damaging to air quality as the exhaust from cars and trucks, a new study published in the journal Science (2/2018) shows.

 Consumer products containing compounds refined from petroleum all release small amounts of smog-producing particles into the air, combining to release as many volatile organic compounds, or VOCs, into the atmosphere as vehicle emissions do.
 Imagine having the tailpipe of your car exhaust directly into your living room or your child’s bedroom!

-Previous EPA estimates held that about 75 percent of fossil VOC emissions came from fuel-related vehicle sources and about 25 percent from chemical products but the new study puts the split closer to 50-50, showing that “everyday consumer choices can have a meaningful impact on urban air quality.
+Previous EPA estimates held that about 75% of fossil VOC emissions came from fuel-related vehicle sources and about 25% from chemical products but the new study puts the split closer to 50-50, showing that “everyday consumer choices can have a meaningful impact on urban air quality.

 Keep your home and your family healthy by minimizing the indoor air pollution you create by choosing household products for cleaning and personal care that are unscented and as chemical-free as possible.

 Read more about this new research here.

 Hayward Score helps you discover how your home may be impacting your health in minutes – – for FREE!

 Answer a quick set of questions then get a personalized list of action items.
 Transform your home and health today!